Divorce Mediation Lawyers in North Carolina and South Carolina

 Mediation, also known as alternative dispute resolution, is a common method for resolving legal disputes in a peaceful and mutually agreeable manner.
 Alternative dispute resolution minimizes the risk of friction and animosity between parties, so it is especially beneficial in sensitive and emotional family matters.

-At Collins Family Law Group, we offer effective legal mediation solutions for you and your family.
+At Collins Family & Elder Law Group, we offer effective legal mediation solutions for you and your family.
 Our law group excels in legal mediations, and we’re ready to ease your stress and alleviate the financial burden of lengthy civil litigation matters.
 If you are involved in a divorce or family law dispute, an experienced divorce mediation attorney from our firm can help your family reach a positive outcome.
 Call us today to learn more about divorce mediation in NC or SC.

 What’s the Difference Between Mediation and Collaborative Law?